dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 There are many ways we can improve the results above, but this is already very useful.

 By now it should be obvious that you can ask the model to perform different tasks by simply instructing it what to do.
-That's a powerful capability that AI product builder are already using to build powerful products and experiences.
+That's a powerful capability that AI product builders are already using to build powerful products and experiences.

 Paragraph source: [ChatGPT: five priorities for research](https://www.nature.com/articles/d41586-023-00288-7)